KhalidCK/metro-paris/README.md

 │
 ├── notebooks          <- Jupyter notebooks.
 │
+├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │